 - Select ‘Attach file’ in the ‘include’ option of ‘Message’ ribbon.

 - Select the file from its location on the computer and click ‘Insert.’

-- You can simply drag the file on the message body for making quick attachment.
+- You can simply drag the file on the message body for making the quick attachment.

-If you are following the above process correctly, let’s have a look on the possible reasons why you can’t attach a file in Outlook email with their respective solutions.
+If you are following the above process correctly, let’s have a look at the possible reasons why you can’t attach a file in Outlook email with their respective solutions.

 Outlook considers attachment file as Suspicious

 Outlook considers some file extensions as malware and therefore restricts them as an attachment to save users’ systems.
 For this follow the steps:

 - Go to outlook.com and sign up for your account.